A. J. Finn: Allegations

 In 2019, The New York Times investigated plagiarism rumors due to what it described as "numerous, and detailed" plot similarities and "nearly identical plot twists in the final act" between The Woman in the Window and another psychological thriller, Sarah A. Denzil's Saving April.

 Saving April was released in March 2016 and The Woman in the Window was released in January 2018.

 Five days after the article's publication, The Times revised their story with exonerating information.
 They reviewed outlines of The Woman in the Window, and stated that crucial "plot points were all included in outlines for The Woman in the Window that Mr. Mallory sent to Jennifer Joel, a literary agent at ICM, in the fall of 2015, before Ms Denzil began writing Saving April."
 The story also quoted Harvard Law School's intellectual property expert Rebecca Tushnet who explained that there are many "well-worn tropes in thrillers," and Stuart Karle of Columbia Journalism School who stated that "great fiction builds on prior works in terms of both language and sense of place."

 In response to the new information, Publisher's Lunch contacted Denzil and she confirmed that "March 2016 would have been the earliest point that anyone, aside from me, the Kindle Press team and the copy editor at Kindle Press, would have read the book in its entirety."
-As a result, "Mallory is said to have felt the NYT was negligent in investigating the verity of the claims.
+As a result, "Mallory is said to have felt the NYT was negligent in investigating the veracity of the claims.
 This person said the NYT was persuaded to see the error of their ways and update the story."

-In addition, the director of 1995 film Copycat, Jon Amiel, also noted similarities from The Woman in the Window to his own movie.
+In addition, the director of 1995 film Copycat, Jon Amiel, also noted similarities between The Woman in the Window and his own movie.
 He told The New Yorker this was "not actionable, but certainly worth noting", adding: "One would have hoped that the author might have noted it himself".